 This is a great place to start a personal SEO campaign because (in theory at least) you have almost full control over what’s there.
 So it should be polished, easy to read and complete.
 That means ensuring all the following:

-- Links to your active personal professional social media accounts should displayed prominently
+- Links to your active personal, professional social media accounts should be displayed prominently

 - The headshot you use is current